Whether to Submit a Proposal

 Submissions must be postmarked during the month of April.

 A $20 reading fee is payable to the University of Iowa Press Poetry Fund.
 We consider simultaneous submissions but ask that you notify us immediately if your manuscript is accepted elsewhere.
 Only the winners will be notified.
-The results will be announced on our website in the summer.
+The results will be posted on our Facebook page and Twitter account.

 Any writer who has not previously published a volume of prose fiction is eligible to enter the competition.
 Previously entered manuscripts that have been revised may be resubmitted.
 Writers are still eligible if they have published a volume of poetry or any work in a language other than English or if they have self-published a work in a small print run.
 Writers are still eligible if they are living abroad or are non-US citizens writing in English.
 Current University of Iowa students are not eligible.